DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 ## Eye Gaze

 Eye gaze or eye tracking is an input method where a person uses their eyes to navigate a screen.
 Tracking either one or both eyes, the cursor follows wherever one looks.
-To make a selection, one must either use [dwell control] and hold their gaze, blink, or pair eye gaze with another input method, like a [sip-and-puff].
+To make a selection, one must either use [dwell control](#dwell-clicker) and hold their gaze, blink, or pair eye gaze with another input method, like a [sip-and-puff](#sip-and-puff).

-Similar to [gyroscopic head mice], input is sometimes alternatively done by gestures in a direction, such as looking right to navigate right.
+Similar to [gyroscopic head mice](#gyroscopic-head-mice), input is sometimes alternatively done by gestures in a direction, such as looking right to navigate right.
 Tracking is usually achieved with a specialised infrared eye tracker and is paired with software for configuring and managing control.

 Even in cases of total paralysis, control of eyes often remains, which makes eye gaze input one of the last input methods available in many cases.